canada-ca/blog-dto/_posts/2020-07-30-design-research-during-pandemic.md

 {:/nomarkdown}

-Caption: In this unmoderated test video, the participant draws their own conclusions when interpreting a task.
-When testing a page about economic benefits, we found that many participants identified being self-employed as a business, not as an individual.

 As the situation stabilized, research activities became larger and aligned to upcoming announcements.
 Larger projects, like the Canada Emergency Response Benefit (CERB) underwent many rounds of testing and prototyping.

 <section>